NEWS & UPCOMING EVENTS

 APAT WA WORKSHOP with CONNIE RISBEYumbrella painted by Connie Risbey

-The Australasian Porcelain Art Teachers Association of WA held a 3-day workshop in February with talented Perth artist Connie Risbey.
-Titled "The Bling Workshop," various ways of decorating jewellery and small porcelain pieces were explored.
+The Australasian Porcelain Art Teachers Association of WA held a three-day workshop in February 2023 with talented Perth artist Connie Risbey.
+Titled "The Bling Workshop" various ways of decorating jewellery and small porcelain pieces were explored.
 Some of the techniques covered included application of lustres, tube lining for raised effect, use of decal sheets as well as general painting and relief work.

 Class group photo